Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 - Louisiana's games this season have gone over 54.5 points five of 11 times.

-- This contest's over/under is 1.2 points above the 53.3 these two squads combine to allow per game this season.

-- The average total in Ragin' Cajuns games this season is 56.9, 2.4 points more than Saturday's total of 54.5.

-- The 55.5 PPG average total in Warhawks games this season is one point more than this game's over/under.
+- The 55.5 PPG average total in Warhawks games this season is 1.0 point more than this game's over/under.

 Louisiana Stats and Trends

-- Louisiana is 5-0 against the spread and 5-0 overall in games when it records more than 34.6 points.
+- When Louisiana records more than 34.6 points, it is 5-0 against the spread and 5-0 overall.

 - This year, the Ragin' Cajuns have eight turnovers, nine fewer than the Warhawks have takeaways (17).